dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 :::

 ## Installing dbt metrics package
-The dbt Semantic Layer supports the calculation of metrics by using the dbt-metrics package.
-You can install the [dbt metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/) into your dbt project by copying the below code blocks.
-Make sure you use a dbt metrics package that’s compatible with your dbt environment version.
+The dbt Semantic Layer supports the calculation of metrics by using the [dbt metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/).
+You can install the dbt metrics package in your dbt project by copying the below code blocks.

 <VersionBlock firstVersion="1.3" lastVersion="1.3">